interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 ### Accounting

 An **account** represents a record of transactions between counterparties, denominated in some fungible asset.
-Each account may be comprised of multiple account balances, which each represent the net difference between amounts received (credits) and amounts owed (debits) for some subset of the transactions.
+Each account may be comprised of multiple account balances, which each represent the net difference between amounts received (credits) and amounts owed (debits) for some subset of their transactions.

 Interledger connectors are RECOMMENDED to operate an **accounting system** which keeps a record of two balances for each account: